-Mount Cook and Education Outside the Classroom
+Mt Cook Education Outside the Classroom

 Aoraki Mount Cook Activities

-The Helicopter Line: breath-taking scenic helicopter flights with snow landings (school discounts offered)
+The Helicopter Line: Breathtaking scenic helicopter flights with snow landings (school discounts offered).

-Glacier Explorers Boat Trip: explore the Tasman Glacier Terminal Lake by boat (school discounts offered)
+Glacier Explorers Boat Trip: Explore the Tasman Glacier Terminal Lake by boat (school discounts offered).

 Department of Conservation Visitor Centre: The newly upgraded visitor and education centre opened at the end of 2009.
 This is an outstanding free educational resource.
 Schools can organise a ranger to talk and also complete search activities while researching and browsing the centre.

-Mackenzie/Twizel Area: visits include Twizel Kaki/Black Stilt Recovery Programme, Benmore Power Station and Visitor Centre and Twizel Department of Conservation Ranger talks.
+Mackenzie/Twizel Area: Visits include Twizel Kaki/Black Stilt Recovery Programme, Benmore Power Station and Visitor Centre and Twizel Department of Conservation Ranger talks.

 Glentanner as a Winter Destination